viamrobotics/docs/docs/program/CLI.md

 ### locations

-The *locations* command lists all locations that the authenticated user has access to, grouped by organization.
+The *locations* command lists all locations that the authenticated session has access to, grouped by organization.
 Results can be filtered by organization.

 #### synopsis